Skip to main content

 All cliches aside, your shoulders do a lot of work at the nexus of your arms, neck and back.
 Thirty muscles, five joints and countless ligaments connect in each shoulder.
 With that many moving parts, a lot can go wrong and start causing shoulder pain.

-“There are a lot of pain generators in the shoulder, a lot of things that can bother you,” says Christopher Kim, MD, an orthopaedic surgeon who specializes in sports medicine.
+“There are a lot of pain generators in the shoulder, a lot of things that can bother you,” says Christopher Kim, MD, an orthopedic surgeon who specializes in sports medicine.
 “It’s important to figure out which one it is so that you can treat it properly.”

 A fall, injury or other accident is often easy to spot.
 There’s a straight path between the pain you’re feeling now and an incident that caused it.
 But young or old, there are plenty of other reasons you might be experiencing shoulder pain that warrant further investigation.